hzbu820/CS595-Final-Project/backend/README.md

 * If BACKEND_AES_KEY is set, the stored file contains { envelope, ciphertext }; otherwise { envelope, canonical }.

-* On-chain commit includes only batchId, eventType, and sha256.
+* The dApp uses the returned salted hash when calling the smart contract.

 ### POST `/api/batches/create`

-Create a new food batch and record the first `Create` event on-chain.
+Create a new food batch and store the genesis envelope off-chain.
+The dApp then calls the smart contract from the user’s wallet with the returned `cid` and `saltedHash`, and finally reports status back to the backend.

-This endpoint is typically used by **producers** (and optionally inspectors) to register a new batch in the system.
+This endpoint is typically used by **producers** to register a new batch.
 Internally it:

 1. Verifies the EIP-712 signature of the caller.
-2. Checks the caller’s role (must be allowed to create batches).
+2. Checks the caller’s role (must be Producer).
 3. Computes a salted SHA-256 hash of the batch metadata.
-4. Optionally encrypts the canonical JSON and stores it off-chain.
+4. Optionally encrypts the canonical JSON and stores it off-chain (Firebase Storage).
-5. Commits the hash as a `Create` event for this `batchId` on the smart contract.
+5. Records a Firestore `batches/{batchId}` doc with `status: "pending"` (awaiting on-chain tx from the client).

 ### Request